ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 When you place an order with API, specify the "Storage as a Service" package to ensure you're getting the updated features with your new storage.
 {:important}

-You can order an enhanced LUN through the {{site.data.keyword.cloud}} catalog and the {{site.data.keyword.slportal}}.
+You can order an enhanced LUN through the {{site.data.keyword.cloud}} catalog.
 Your new volume must be of the same size or greater than the original fileshare to facilitate the migration.

 - [Ordering {{site.data.keyword.filestorage_short}} with pre-defined IOPS Tiers (Endurance)](/docs/infrastructure/FileStorage?topic=FileStorage-orderingConsole#endurance)
 - [Ordering {{site.data.keyword.filestorage_short}} with custom IOPS (Performance)](/docs/infrastructure/FileStorage?topic=FileStorage-orderingConsole#performance)